deis/workflow/src/installing-workflow/system-requirements.md

 you should have ample spare resources on any machine in your cluster to withstand the additional load of running services for failed machines.

-Deis Workflow components consume approximately 2 - 2.5GB of memory across the cluster, and approximately 30GB of hard disk space.
-Because each machine should be able to absorb additional load should a machine fail, each machine must
+Deis Workflow components use about 2.5GB of memory across the cluster, and require approximately 30GB of hard disk space.
+Because it may need to handle additional load if another one fails, each machine has minimum requirements of:
-have:

 * At least 4GB of RAM (more is better)
 * At least 40GB of hard disk space